What Is The New Geographic Direct Contracting Model?

 What Does It Require To Be A DCE(Direct Contracting Entities)?

 Any HIPAA Covered Entity can participate in the Geo Model as a DCE.
-If you want to learn about an entity that is covered under the HIPAA act then get the further details from the following link;
+If you want to learn more about a HIPAA covered entity then get the further details from the following link;

 Mostly, the term “HIPAA covered entity” refers to a wide range of healthcare organizations.
 Also, it is used for a multitude of health plans.
 Now, CMS is expecting attention from multiple healthcare facilities that have significant experience taking risks in value-based models.

 What Are The Responsibilities Of Direct Contracting Entities (DCEs)?